 So, these two bottles are a little different, but they still share some of the same great features and benefits.

 BPA, BPS, BPF Free Plastic (Tritan)

-Knowing how bad BPAs are for our kids, it’s great to see that the manufacturers these days are all NOT using it.
+Knowing how bad BPAs are for our kids, it’s great to see that the manufacturers these days are all NOT using them.
 Of course, it has gotten a little more complex since the discovery of the BPA problem.
 Similar chemicals like BPA are also not great for us, so they are also avoiding those.

 Both Camelbak and Contigo are using Tritan plastics which DO NOT use any of these chemicals.

-Where there is silicone used, like in the sipping area, they also use medical grade materials too.
+Where there is silicone used, like in the sipping area, they also use medical-grade materials too.

 Stainless Steel Options